KuraiAndras/UnityExtensions.DependencyInjection/README.md

 Unity supports this package up to 2.2.0.
 The dlls are included in the package

+## Why?

+If you use .net standard libraries in you unity project, and they already rely on dependency injection then using them in unity is rather cumbersome.

+One option would be to use an already existing DI framework in unity, and translate you injection into that container, but it sometimes is not viable.
+Also most libraries have different opinions on DI.
+By relying on the Microsoft provided package all your libraries can have the same abstraction for DI.

 ## Usage

 Create a class that inherits from Injector: